Fancy your chances of beating the dealer in a game of First Person Blackjack? Play this classic casino game to see if you can do it!

 Return to Player (RTP): 99.28%

-The expected return to player is the amount we pay out to players relative to the amount of wagering on the game
+The return to player is calculated from the expected amount that we will pay players compared with how much has been wagered on the game

 .For example, if £100 of wagers are placed, we will, on average, pay out £99.28 of wins.